diogopcam/diogopcam/README.md

 ### 🎯 **Goals for 2024**

-- 🚀 Master **Kubernetes** for container orchestration.
-- 🏆 Improve my Kaggle ranking by submitting more complex models.
 - 👥 Contribute to open-source projects and collaborate with other developers.
-- 💡 Build a full-stack application that uses AI to automate day-to-day tasks.

 ---

 ### 🌟 **Fun Facts About Me**

 - 🌍 I’m from Brazil, and I'm learning **English** fluently.
-- 🎮 I love gaming—especially strategy games like **Age of Empires**.
 - 🏋️‍♂️ Fitness enthusiast!
 I balance coding with workouts to stay sharp mentally and physically.
 - 🎥 Currently watching: *Incendies* by Denis Villeneuve.